ivanlp10n2/obsidian-todoist-completed-tasks/README.md

     - ⚙separate `tasks` from `planned-tasks` using section name (tbd in domain encoding)
         - for `tasks` I will use `todoist-sync/YYYY/MM/YYYY-MM-DD/{status-emoji}-task-title.md`
             - ✅ if is completed -> prefix ✅
-            - ⚙ if not completed yet -> prefix ⚙️
+            - ⚙️ if not completed yet -> prefix ⚙️
                 - (this should consider I'm fetching `completed-tasks` most of the time but when it's parent)
         - for `planned-tasks` I will use `todoist-sync/YYYY/MM/YYYY-MM-DD/task-title/planned-tasks.md`
         - ✅I would create folders based on `dueAt` -> `completedAt` -> `createdAt`
-    - with metadata:
+    - ✅with metadata:
-        - ✅status: inprogress | completed
-            - ✅ update `status` based on `completedAt`
+        - ✅status: inprogress | completed. ✅ update `status` based on `completedAt`
         - ✅section: section-name
         - ✅project: project-name
         - ✅createdAt: YYYY-MM-DD:HH:MM:SS